SpaceKatt/cpp-cli-poc/README.md

 ### Build

-A script, `ci-build.sh`, is provided to automate the build process.
+A script, `auto-build.sh`, is provided to automate the build process.

 ```bash
 ./auto-build.sh